aspose-tasks-cloud/aspose-tasks-cloud-docs/tasks/getting-started/overview/_index.md

 ### **API Explorer**
 [Aspose.Tasks Cloud API Reference](https://apireference.aspose.cloud/tasks/) is the easiest way to try out our APIs right away in your browser!
 It allows you to effortlessly interact and try out every single operation our APIs exposes.
 ### **Security and Authentication**
-The Aspose.Tasks for Cloud APIs are secured and requires authentication.
+The Aspose.Tasks Cloud APIs are secured and requires authentication.
 There are two ways to authenticate Aspose Cloud REST APIs:

 1. OAuth 2.0
 2. URL Signing